Axial spondyloarthritis: Prognosis

+The ankylosing process, or formation of "bamboo spine".

 Some with more severe disease may experience fusion of their vertebrae, a condition referred to as bamboo spine.
-Men are more likely to accrue radiographic joint damage, whereas women tend to experience comparatively worse quality of life and disease activity.
+Men, and those with the HLA-B27 biomarker, are more likely to develop bamboo spine.
+Men are also more likely to accrue radiographic joint damage, whereas women tend to experience comparatively worse quality of life and disease activity.

+Radiographic axial spondyloarthritis

+In individuals with radiographic axial spondyloarthritis, old age is associated with rapid radiographic spinal progression, and continuous use of full-dose NSAIDs is associated with mitigation of symptoms.
+Those with radiographic axial spondyloarthritis often suffer from increased depression, anxiety, and stress, which has been found to significantly decrease their health-related quality of life compared to the general population.
+Additionally, roughly 25% of people diagnosed with axial spondyloarthritis report symptoms of IBS, and 9% of patients are also diagnosed with IBD.

+Non-radiographic axial spondyloarthritis

+For those with non-radiographic axial spondyloarthritis, men and women experience significant differences.
+Women were found to experience a longer time between onset and diagnosis, as well as an increase in peripheral arthritis rates and higher scores on the Maastricht Ankylosing Spondylitis Enthesitis Score (MASES), which evaluates enthesitis, and Bath Ankylosing Spondylitis Disease Activity Index (BASDAI), which evaluates disease activity.

 Management

 There is currently no cure for axial spondyloarthritis, but there are various disease management strategies.

 Traditional NSAIDs and COX-2 inhibitor NSAIDs are effective for treating axSpA.
 The potential harms may not differ when compared to a placebo treatment in the short term.
 Various NSAIDs are equally effective (e.g.: Cox2 NSAIDS and traditional NSAIDS).
-Continuous NSAID use may reduce radiographic spinal progression, but this requires confirmation.
+Continuous NSAID use has been found to significantly reduce radiographic spinal progression.
+However, recent studies have found that NSAIDs tend to decrease in effectiveness over time, limiting their capacity for long-term use.

 Those who cannot tolerate these medications or who require more intensive treatment may be prescribed biologic medications such as a TNF-alpha inhibitor in an attempt to alter the immune response driving the disease.
+However, TNF-alpha inhibitors have been found to be less effective in females than in males, due to estrogen in females preventing TNF-α production.

 Physical therapy, aiming to improve and maintain mobility and physical function, as well as reducing pain and stiffness, is -together with NSAIDs- the most common treatment for Axial Spondyloarthritis.
-It also plays a significant role in the prognosis of the disease and in the patients function and well-beeing.
+It also plays a significant role in the prognosis of the disease and in the patients function and well-being.
 The main focus for physical therapy should be individualized physical activity and training to improve cardiorespiratory fitness, strength, mobility and neuromotor function.
 Many patients with rheumatic diseases struggle with adherence to exercise recommendations.
-Therfore, it is important to support the patient in managing their condition and maintaining adherence to their training regimen.
+Therefore, it is important to support the patient in managing their condition and maintaining adherence to their training regimen.

 In 2019 the American College of Rheumatology, Spondylitis Association of America and Spondyloarthritis Research and Treatment Network published updated recommendations for the treatment of the condition based on updated literature reviews.